Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Solutions of the Inhomogeneous Einstein Equation

-Such would not be the case for the homogeneous equation which would give zero for the integrated density (see below Eq. (\ref{shn})). \ Thus, in the limit $\varepsilon \rightarrow 0$ where our $\varepsilon -$modified Einstein equations become the actual Einstein equation, the integral of the density over an arbitrarily small volume remains a constant independents of $ \varepsilon $. \ \ So, defining (rearranged)
+Such would not be the case for the homogeneous equation which would give zero for the integrated density (see below Eq. (\ref{shn})). \ Thus, in the limit $\varepsilon \rightarrow 0$ where our $\varepsilon -$modified Einstein equations become the actual Einstein equation, the integral of the density over an arbitrarily small volume remains a constant independent of $ \varepsilon $. \ \ So, rearranging the terms in $\rho _{2}$, we define